 Win!
 1 Of 3 Autographed Copies Of Vegan Baking Made Easy By Rebecca Coleman!

-Three lucky Canadian winners will each receive an autographed copy of Rebecca Coleman’s new cookbook, Vegan Baking Made Easy!
-To enter, follow @rebeccacoleman and @vitadaily.ca on Instagram and follow the entry rules on our corresponding post.
-Contest opens July 16, 2021, and closes July 23, 2021.
-Rules and regulations here.
+Congrats Diana M. of Port Moody, BC, Melinda R. of Woodbridge, ON, and Reena C. of Richmond, BC, who will each receive an autographed copy of Rebecca Coleman’s new cookbook, Vegan Baking Made Easy!
 Please note: if you are the winner, you will receive a DM (direct message) in Instagram directly from @vitadaily.ca.
 Please be wary of fake accounts, which often use similar handles with an extra or missing letter, number or symbol.
 We will never ask for a payment or for your credit card number, and we will never ask you to click through a link.
 If you are unsure whether you have been contacted, via Instagram, by us or a fake account, email us before responding.